kurahaupo/linux-syscalls-perl/README.md

 allowing you to make a speed/space trade-off:

-  * `Time::Nanosecond::ts` holds a pair holding seconds and nanoseconds, equivalent to `struct timespec`.
+  * `Time::Nanosecond::ts` holds a pair holding seconds and nanoseconds, equivalent to `struct timespec`; and
-  * `Time::Nanosecond::ns` holds integer nanoseconds (only available if Perl is compiled with 64-bit integer support); and
+  * `Time::Nanosecond::ns` holds integer nanoseconds (only available if Perl is compiled with 64-bit integer support).

 These provide indentical functionality, and can interoperate with each other.

-Both of them provide the same interface for converting to/from the equivalents of `struct timespec`, `struct timeval`, floating-point `time_t`, and integer seconds, deciseconds, centiseconds, milliseconds, microseconds, and nanoseconds.
+Both provide the same interface for converting to/from the equivalents of `struct timespec`, `struct timeval`, floating-point `time_t`, and integer seconds, deciseconds, centiseconds, milliseconds, microseconds, and nanoseconds.
 Implied precision is inferred from the constructor, and carried over in any arithmetic.

-It also provides drop-in replacements for `localtime`, `gmtime` and `strftime` that can handle fractional seconds.
-This adds a new format specifier `%N` and modifies the `%S`, `%T` and `%s` specifiers, allowing a precision to be specified.

-Basic arithmetic operations are provided, along with drop-in replacements for `localtime`, `gmtime` and `strftime` that can handle fractional seconds.
+Basic arithmetic operations are provided, along with drop-in replacements for `localtime`, `gmtime`, and `strftime` that can handle fractional seconds.

 The `strftime` replacement adds a new format specifier `%N` and modifies the `%S`, `%T` and `%s` specifiers, allowing a precision to be specified.

 Since the `from_seconds` and `seconds` deal with floating point, it's trivial to convert to & from most other formats.

+The `Time::Nanosecond` module is not really Linux-specific, but is included here because the `Linux::Syscalls` module is so heavily dependent on it.
-(The `Time::Nanosecond` package is not really Linux-specific, and may be moved to its own git repository later.)
+In future it may be moved to its own git repository.

 ## Future work